mazumder-lab/grandslamin/README.md

 # GRAND-SLAMIN’ Interpretable Additive Modeling with Structural Constraints

-This is the offical repo of the Neurips 2023 paper **GRAND-SLAMIN’ Interpretable Additive Modeling with Structural Constraints**
+This is the offical repo of the NeurIPS 2023 paper **GRAND-SLAMIN’ Interpretable Additive Modeling with Structural Constraints**

 ## Requirements
 This code has been tested with Python 3.10.11 and the following packages: